562nd Flying Training Squadron: Wild Weasel operations

 The squadron was again activated on 31 October 1974 at George Air Force Base, California and assigned to the 35th Tactical Fighter Wing.
 It was once again equipped with F-105s, but now with the two seat F-105G equipped for the Wild Weasel mission.
 The squadron upgraded to McDonnell F-4G Phantom IIs in 1980, and starting the following year trained electronic warfare officers in the Wild Weasel mission.
 It continued in this role until inactivating in June 1992.
 During Operation Desert Storm, the squadron deployed crews and aircraft to participate in combat operations.

 Navigator training

 The squadron was redesignated the 562nd Flying Training Squadron and activated at Randolph Air Force Base, Texas in May 1993 and assigned to the 12th Operations Group. the squadron operated the Boeing T-43 Bobcat to train navigators and naval flight officers in Joint Undergraduate Navigator Training until navigator training and electronic warfare officer training was combined into the Combat Systems Officer course and moved to Naval Air Station Pensacola, Florida.
 The squadron was inactivated in November 2010.

+Electronic warfare

+In January 2026, The Air Force announced plans to activate the 562nd Electronic Warfare Squadron at Nellis Air Force Base, Nevada later in the year.
+The squadron will be assigned to the 350th Spectrum Warfare Wing, and will be tasked to streamline electromagnetic spectrum operations at the Air Force Warfare Center.
+It will allow the center to deliver advanced, realistic training that incorporates electronic warfare concepts, tactics to enable operational units to better operate in contested electronic environments.
+Plans call for the squadron to be operational by the summer of 2026 and operating at full capacity by 2028.